Radiation Protection Technicians design systems and training for mitigating the effects of radiation.

 What Is the Job Demand for Radiation Protection Technicians?

-Job demand for all hazardous material specialists is expected to rise some 7% in the decade between 2014 and 2024.
-This is the average of all jobs in the US at present.
-Much of this demand will depend on the country's nuclear power commitment and long-term government policy on renewable energy.
+Job demand for radiation protection technicians is expected to rise some 11% in the decade between 2020 and 2030 - faster than the average for all occupations.* Much of this demand will depend on the country's nuclear power commitment and long-term government policy on renewable energy.
 Nuclear power remains a viable option for the next few years and the potential for accident remains, no matter how well designed the safety protocols.

 What Are the Education Requirements to Become a Radiation Protection Technician?